-The SRA certificate provides introductory curriculum that covers information systems, information assurance (both digital and physical security) and intelligence analysis.
+The SRA certificate provides an introductory curriculum that covers information systems, information assurance (both digital and physical security), and intelligence analysis.
 Students explore information and communication technology-based infrastructures and how the data within them demonstrate our interactions with society, government, and the economy.

 Earning a Certificate

-- earning a grade of C or better is required for all courses in the certificate
+- earning a grade of C or better for all courses in the certificate program, and

 If you have any questions regarding this process, please contact Laurie Shirey.